-You are asked to submit a portfolio of three compositions plus a CD/MP3 recording of at least one of the works, together with proof that you fulfil the above criteria regarding your undergaduate/master's degree at a UK university or conservatoire.
+You are asked to submit a portfolio of three compositions plus a MP3 (or CD) recording of at least one of the works, together with proof that you fulfill the above criteria regarding your undergraduate/master's degree at a UK university or conservatoire.

 Scores and the list of performances will be given to the jury anonymously.
 Each score and the list of performances must have your name removed/masked.